 Africa IS Safari.
 This is the original home of wilderness adventures and it’s because of the wildlife – the sheer immensity and raw nature of the wildlife.
 It’s not a place of fluffy birds and seals, or timid little hedgerow critters.
 It is a land of the Lion Pride Vs the Hyena Pack, the fastest land animal, the biggest land animal, the largest movement of land animals on Earth – The Great Migration – with all its millions of stampeding hooves.
 If that wasn’t enough, you have the drama that unfolds in a vast open wilderness, with dust and storms, and with arguably the best ‘light’ on the planet.

 What is your favourite animal to photograph?
-What animal would you most like to photograph in the future?

 If I really had to pick a favourite, I would unapologetically say “Tiger!”
 Yes, it’s an obvious choice, being so beautiful and charismatic.
 I can’t help the way I feel.
 When I see one (in the wild), something happens inside.
 It’s innate, somatic.
 However, there’s more to it than just beauty.
 They’re a figurehead.
 For me, they represent the battle between nature and human arrogance.
 With so few left and more poached daily for skins and so-called medicines, they are the lighthouse that warns us of an impending catastrophe.
 If we can’t save the tiger, what can we save!?